About The Artist

 2014: Featured artist, Women of Reform Judaism 2014-2015/5775 Desk Calendar

-2017: Artwork featured in the American Guild of Judaic Artists online exhibition
+2017, 2018: Artwork featured in the American Guild of Judaic Art online exhibition and emails

 Please check back regularly or sign up below for the occasional email newsletter about new artwork.
 Thank you for visiting Goren Judaica, and I welcome your suggestions and feedback.